 And now onward with this month’s PR tech sum.

 1. Meltwater acquired by private fund

 MW Investment B.V., a private fund jointly controlled by two private equity firms, closed its acquisition of Meltwater.

 “The offer and subsequent post-closing restructuring were originally announced on January 18, 2023, and completed on August 9, 2023.
 Meltwater shareholders were entitled to receive NOK 18.00 settled in cash, shares in the Offeror, or a combination thereof.
 As a result of the transaction, Meltwater has been delisted from trading on the Oslo Stock Exchange.”

 Meltwater has experienced a whirlwind of change in the last few years.
 In early 2020, the company’s founder and CEO – Jorn Lyseggen – stepped aside.
 At the tail end of that same year, the company quietly went IPO raising $400 million.

 The initial acquisition announcement in January of 2023 touted a 36% premium on the current trading price.
-At that time, a Norwegian Krone equaled about $1.80 USD.
-However, it’s currently worth .94 cents.
-When I last checked there were 313 million shares outstanding which puts the final deal value – my back-of-the-napkin-math – at around $294 million.
+At that time, 1 Norwegian Krone equaled about 10 cents USD.
+When I last checked there were 313 million shares outstanding which puts the final deal value – my back-of-the-napkin-math – at around $294 million in US denomination.